AlbertCui333/storyboard/README.md

 # serve with hot reload at localhost:8081
 npm run dev

-# build for production with minification  在报错 stash
+# build for production with minification  在报错 stash 第二次修改
 npm run build
 # build for production and view the bundle analyzer report
 npm run build --report